 01 of 07

 Malignant lymphoma is one of the most common types of cancer that affects dogs.
 Lymphoma is a type of cancer that affects the lymphatic system.
+There are several types of lymphoma, some of which are more aggressive than others.
 Many dogs will experience enlargement of the lymph nodes in one or more parts of the body.
 Lymphoma may also cause changes to the eyes and internal organs.

 Lymphoma can affect any breed of dog, but certain dog breeds seem to have a genetic predisposition, including Bernese Mountain Dog, Boxers, Bulldogs, Bullmastiffs, Gordon setter, and Scottish Terriers.

 Some forms of lymphoma respond well to specially designed chemotherapy protocols.
 Treatment usually involves weekly visits for chemo administration at first, then every-other-week visits for about six months.

-Many dogs with lymphoma will go into remission during chemotherapy, enabling to maintaining a good quality of life for longer.
+Many dogs with lymphoma will go into remission during chemotherapy, enabling them to maintaining a good quality of life for longer.

 02 of 07

 Osteosarcoma is the most common type of bone cancer that occurs in dogs.
 It begins as a tumor that often affects the long bones of the limbs, but it can affect any bones in the body.
 Osteosarcoma is an aggressive type of cancer that tends to spread rapidly, especially to the lungs, lymph nodes, and other bones.

 Treatment for osteosarcoma generally involves amputation of the affected limb followed by chemotherapy.
 Radiation therapy may be recommended in some cases.
 Even with treatment, cancer can recur.
 Sadly, most dogs will not survive more than two years after diagnosis, even with the best treatment.

 03 of 07

 Hemangiosarcoma is a type of cancer that affects the lining of blood vessels in the body.
 It commonly occurs in the spleen, heart, or liver.
 It can also appear on the skin.
 This aggressive cancer may not be detected until the dog experiences complications from tumor rupture or growth.

 Ruptured splenic tumors lead to extreme bleeding and require emergency surgery to stop the bleeding.
 Unfortunately, many dogs are already in an advanced stage at the time of diagnosis.